 In the event of an extended absence of five days or more, for reasons of personal business, family vacation or other such circumstances, a parent or student should obtain an Independent Study application from the school office five days prior to the absence.
 The Independent Study application needs to be completed and turned in to the office five days prior to the absence so the teacher can assemble the Independent Study assignments.
 All work must be completed and turned in to the school office upon return on the first day back.
 Failure to do so will result in the absences becoming unexcused.
-Independent Study will be granted for a period of up to 10 days per occurrence or a maximum of 15 days over the course of multiple absences in one school year.
+Independent Study will be granted by the school administrator for a period of up to 10 days or a maximum of 20 days with approval from the Superintendent.
 An independent study contract is honored if all assignments are completed and submitted to the school office on the agreed date of return.
 If an independent study contract is not fulfilled, the absences may become unexcused and the District may assign the student to Saturday School and all absences consequences will begin to accumulate which may result in a referral to SART or SARB.